-- 8.0(a) Progression is by annual increment through the Step Scale at anniversary date, excludes senior positions, which are role specific. - 8.0(b) All South Canterbury Hospice sees the transition of all Nurses to the PDRP as vital to their 'specialist' status and therefore all employees are strongly encouraged to have completed their PDRP by the end of this collective agreement.
+- 8.0(a) Progression is by annual increment through the Step Scale at anniversary date, excludes senior positions. - 8.0(b) Hospice Taranaki see the transition of all Nurses to the PDRP as vital to their 'specialist' status and therefore all Nurses are strongly encouraged to obtain their PDRP.